UroLift® System for BPH, or enlarged prostate

 What should I expect during the treatment?

 In general, this procedure is a minimally invasive treatment that involves minimal downtime.
 The urologist will use the UroLift Delivery Device to deploy permanent implants to relieve obstruction caused by the enlarged prostate.
 The procedure is typically performed in the office, but it may be performed in a surgical center based on the patient’s overall health.
-Subsequently, it may be performed under local or general anesthesia.
 Additionally, the patient may be given medication to feel comfortable during the treatment.
-Typically, no catheter or overnight stay is required post-treatment.
-The urologist will advise the patient as to when they can return home once the procedure is complete.
-Also, the doctor will determine how quickly the patient can return to their daily activities
+If performed in a surgical center, the urologist will advise the patient as to when they can return home once the procedure is complete.
+In either case, the doctor will determine how quickly the patient can return to their daily activities

 What happens during the recovery period?